microsoft/trident/README.md

   This is a set of operations that Trident is allowed to perform on the host.
   Supported flags are:
-  - **stage**: Trident will stage a new runtime OS as required by the updated host configuration.
+  - **stage**: Trident will stage a new runtime OS as required by the updated Host Configuration.
 However, Trident will not reboot the host into the newly stage runtime OS.
 This is useful if you want to drive additional operations on the host outside of Trident or delay the reboot until a later point in time.
 After the new runtime OS image has been staged, Trident will update